Morristown Pedestrian Accident Injury Attorney

 Personal injury attorney Michael P. Burakoff has been protecting the legal rights of pedestrians injured or killed by motorists since 1972.
 Our firm has extensive experience serving clients from local Morris County and Sussex County communities including Dover, Denville, Roxbury, East Hanover, Andover, Chatham, and across Northern New Jersey.
 Attorney Burakoff believes in putting the needs of our clients and their families first and foremost, allowing us to provide highly individualized and effective legal solutions.

-To learn more about your potential for a personal injury claim after a pedestrian accident, please call our Morristown office or our Newton office today for a free and confidential consultation with a member of our qualified and experienced legal team.
+To learn more about your potential for a personal injury claim after a pedestrian accident, please call our Morristown pedestrian accident injury attorney today for a free and confidential consultation with a member of our qualified and experienced legal team.

 Dover Pedestrian Accident Injury Lawyer Finds Fault in Personal Injury Claims